ZeusNetworkHQ/orpheus/README.md

 ![Retrive](./public/graphics/retrieve.png)

-Orpheus allows you to modify the retrieval address to designate an alternative Escrow token account managed by your application.
-By implementing this change, redemption transactions initiated by users of your application will direct funds to the application-controlled escrow rather than the user’s individual wallet.
+By flexibly cascading sdk in Orpheus, you can set custom retrieval address to designate an alternative Escrow token account managed by your application.
+By implementinng this operation, redemption transactions initiated by users of your application will go to the application-controlled escrow rather than the user’s individual wallet.
 This functionality unlocks a range of decentralized finance (DeFi) use cases, including money markets, neutral trading strategies, liquidity provisioning, or the development of a Bitcoin-backed stablecoin.

+Below is a sample implementation of creating retrieve instruction:

 ```typescript
 constructRetrieveIx(